Selling a Michigan Home: What Are My Disclosure Obligations?

 It is customary, and good practice to provide the disclosure statement early, for example, at open houses or when showing the property to prospective buyers.
 That way, you avoid the possibility of buyer termination under this provision.

-What Happens to Sellers Who Violate Michigan's Disclosure Requirements
+What Happens to Sellers Who Violate Michigan's Real Estate Disclosure Requirements

-If you violate Michigan's disclosure law, for example, by failing to provide a complete written disclosure or intentionally misrepresenting information, the buyer may cancel your purchase agreement prior to the closing.
+If you violate Michigan's real estate disclosure law, for example, by failing to provide a complete written disclosure or intentionally misrepresenting information, the buyer may cancel your purchase agreement prior to the closing.
 (Mich.
 Comp.
-Laws Ann. § 565.954 (3).)
+Laws § 565.954 (3).)

-If you are represented by a real estate agent or broker, the agent is not liable under the disclosure requirements unless that person acted with you in bad faith.
+If you are represented by a real estate agent or broker, the agent is not liable under the disclosure requirements unless they acted with you in bad faith.
 (Mich.
 Comp.
-Laws Ann. § 565.965.)
+Laws § 565.965.)

 Additional Information on Michigan Disclosure Requirements